Tips for Taps Blog

 However, hard water can cause corrosion, white staining (limescale) and scaling in pipes, as well as preventing soap from lathering.
 Point-of-entry (POE) ion exchange water softeners are a better bet for treating hard water, because they reduce water hardness before it can damage pipes and fixtures.

-Are Brita Pitcher Filters Certified to Reduce Arsenic?
+Do Brita Pitcher Filters Remove Arsenic?

+The Brita Standard and Elite filters are both certified under NSF/ANSI 53 for reducing certain heavy metals—including mercury and cadmium—in drinking water.
 The Standard filter is also certified under NSF/ANSI 42 for reducing zinc (to address taste, color, and odor issues), and under NSF/ANSI 53 for reducing copper.
-Brita pitcher filters are not certified for reducing iron, chromium, or manganese.

-Are Brita Pitcher Filters Certified to Reduce Radioactive Metals?
+Can Brita Pitcher Filters Filter Radioactive Metals?

-No, Brita pitcher filters are not certified to reduce uranium, radon, radium, or other radionuclides in drinking water.
 Activated carbon is capable of treating radon, but the Brita website does not suggest that its pitcher filters effectively reduce radon concentrations.

-Are Brita Pitcher Filters Certified to Reduce Salt?
+Do Brita Pitcher Filters Remove Salt?

-Are Brita Pitcher Filters Certified to Reduce Rust?
+Do Brita Pitcher Filters Reduce Rust?

 Note: Brita pitcher filters used for rusty water may have shorter filter lives.

-Brita pitcher filters are not certified to reduce trihalomethanes (THMs) or haloacetic acids (HAAs).
-These are common water contaminants if you live in a city.
+No, Brita does not claim its pitcher filters are an effective treatment for trihalomethanes (THMs) or haloacetic acids (HAAs), common water contaminants if you live in a city, nor have Brita pitcher filters received any certifications.

-Are Brita Pitcher Filters Certified to Eliminate Sulfur Smells?
+Do Brita Pitcher Filters Remove Sulfur Smells?

-Yes, the Elite filter is certified under NSF/ANSI 53 to reduce certain pesticides and herbicides: 2,4-D, atrazine, endrin, and simazine.
+Yes, the Elite filter is certified under NSF/ANSI 53 to filter certain pesticides and herbicides: 2,4-D, atrazine, endrin, and simazine.
 Depending on the pitcher model, the Brita Elite Filter may also be certified under NSF/ANSI 401 for reducing linuron, DEET, and metolachlor.

-Are Brita Pitcher Filters Certified to Reduce Pharmaceuticals?
+Do Brita Pitcher Filters Remove Pharmaceuticals?

 Depending on the pitcher model, the Brita Elite Filter is certified under NSF/ANSI 401 to reduce a short list of pharmaceutical drugs: atenolol, ibuprofen, carbamazepine, meprobamate, naproxen, phenytoin, and trimethoprim.

-What Do Brita Pitcher Filters Not Filter Out?
+What Do Brita Pitchers NOT Filter Out?

-- Fluoride
+• Fluoride

-- Nitrates
+• Nitrates

-- Bacteria, protozoa, viruses, and other waterborne pathogens
+• Bacteria, protozoa, viruses, and other waterborne pathogens

-- Arsenic
+• Arsenic

-Top 5 Most Popular Water Filtration Technologies
+Top 4 Most Popular Water Filtration Technologies

 It's also important to note that while many water treatment products claim to remove a long list of water contaminants, these claims are not regulated by government agencies.